-A Lasting Power of Attorney (LPA) capacity assessment is completed to assess a person’s capability to appoint and complete LPA paperwork which enables them to appoint an individual or individuals to help or make decisions on their behalf.
-These decisions are either of property and financial affairs or for health and welfare decisions.
+A LPA Capacity Assessment is completed to assess a person’s capability to appoint and complete LPA paperwork which enables them to appoint an individual or individuals to help or make decisions on their behalf.
+These decisions are either for property and financial affairs or for health and welfare decisions.

-Our LPA assessments include one visit to the client’s home, an assessment, travel, reading time, competition of the LPA documentation, acting as a witness and certificate provide (providing the client is deemed to have capacity) and a summary report.
+Our LPA Assessments include one visit to the client’s home, an assessment, travel, reading time, competition of the LPA documentation, acting as a witness and certificate provide (assuming the client is deemed to have capacity) and a summary report.
 We are able to complete both types of LPA documentation at the same assessment if required for a discounted rate.

 If the LPA documents are not present at the time of the assessment we will produce a summary report for your use.
 As capacity is time specific we would need to arrange another assessment if we are asked to complete the paperwork at a later date.
 There would be a small charge for this re-visit.

 The assessment is covered by the Mental Capacity Act (2005) and the two-stage test.

 We need the pre-prepared LPA documents if possible, the name of any proposed attorneys, the type of LPAs being created, details of property and financial affairs or relevant health and welfare information.

 Contact us and we will provide a copy of our bespoke referral form which helps lay out what information we need from you.

 Our person-centred assessments take the form of detailed conversations and open questions based on the LPAs.
 If the LPA documentation is present the Assessor will take the client through the form and its various elements, ensuring the appropriate communication methods are used.